Replica scheduling#

 The replica actor is scheduled in the first bundle, so the resources specified in ray_actor_options must be a subset of the first bundle’s resources.
 All actors and tasks created by the replica are scheduled in the placement group by default (placement_group_capture_child_tasks=True).

-You can use custom resources in ray_actor_options to target replicas to specific nodes.
+You can use label selectors in ray_actor_options to target replicas to specific nodes.
 This is the recommended approach for controlling which nodes run your replicas.

-Then configure your deployment to require the specific resource:
+Then configure your deployment to require the specific labels:

 from ray import serve